Client wedding information

 All clients receive a personalised engraved USB in wooden box with edited images and an online gallery to share with family and friends.
 The number of images depends on whether you have booked a full day (500) or half day (300).
 I will contact you after your wedding to ask you about the engraving design for your USB box – I can design one based on certain designs or fonts that may have been on your wedding invitation, or I can design one from scratch.
 Either way, I will send you the design for approval before I send it off to the engravers.

-Around four to six weeks after your wedding (depending on season) I’ll email you with login details for your finished wedding photo gallery.
+Once complete, I’ll email you with login details for your finished wedding photo gallery.
 This gallery is private and password protected, so only you can decide who you want to see it.
-You can let me know if there are any images you would like me to remove before you give the password to family and friends to view, and they will also be able to order their own prints and have them delivered directly from the gallery, which means you don’t need to give your USB to anyone.
+You can let me know if there are any images you would like me to remove before you give the password out, and guests can order their own prints, so you don’t need to give your USB to anyone.
 Low res images can be downloaded from the gallery at any time.
 Once you’ve viewed your gallery, I will parcel up your lovely USB, plus a few more surprise treats (because surprises in the post are always fun) and send it to you recorded delivery.

 Your USB will contain high resolution printable images as well as a lower resolution set for sharing on sites like Facebook.
 I highly recommend that you copy and store your images in a few different places, as data storage can degrade over time.
 Storing your image folder on a couple of hard drives like computer and external, and online cloud based solutions like Amazon Web Services, Photobucket, or even a private Flickr account is a great idea.
 Feel free to ask me how you can set these up as I have an Amazon storage and Flickr account myself – online storage is extremely cheap these days – I would estimate it would cost you no more that £2 a month.